-Recent evaluation experience includes the current evaluation of the impact of green space in the newly renovated Goods Line behind UTS, contributing to qualitative and quantitative data analysis for a combined program- and impact evaluation of the Nature Conservation Council’s Powersavers Challenge for Low income households; a major document review and synthesis for a large-scale evaluation of World Vision International’s Global Child Health Advocacy Campaign, design and analysis of a large customer survey for Ausgrid’s Smart Grid, Smart Cities $10 million trial and an evaluation of Leichhardt Council’s food waste recycling program in multi-unit dwellings including semi-quantitative interviews.
+Recent evaluation experience includes the current evaluation of a project to improve recycling in Multi-Unit Dwellings for SSROC, an evaluation of the impact of green space in the newly renovated Goods Line behind UTS, contributing to qualitative and quantitative data analysis for a combined program- and impact evaluation of the Nature Conservation Council’s Powersavers Challenge for Low income households; a major document review and synthesis for a large-scale evaluation of World Vision International’s Global Child Health Advocacy Campaign, design and analysis of a large customer survey for Ausgrid’s Smart Grid, Smart Cities $10 million trial and an evaluation of Leichhardt Council’s food waste recycling program in multi-unit dwellings including semi-quantitative interviews.

-Jenni has a Bachelor of Arts with Distinction (Sociology), focusing on social regulation and policy, a Grad.Cert. of Science in Applied Statistics and is currently completing a Masters of Evaluation.
+Jenni has a Bachelor of Arts with Distinction in Sociology, focusing on social regulation and policy, a Grad.Cert. of Science in Applied Statistics and is currently completing a Masters of Evaluation.

 Recent media contributions

 - National food waste summit, Mornings ABC Radio Melbourne, November 2017

 - Packaging a solution, Corporate Waste Solutions, November 2017

 - Why it’s so hard to get recycling right, Waste Management Review, September 2017

 - We can’t recycle our way to ‘zero waste’, The Conversation, June 2017